mterwill/mterwill.com/content/posts/framework-for-performance-engineering.md

 improve tooling, etc., you can begin to share the wonderful world of performance engineering across your company.
 I find this, establishing a culture of performance, to be an ongoing challenge.
 I'm excited by the strides we've already made and for what lies ahead.
+If you found this interesting and have thoughts or questions, I'd [love to chat][me].
+Thanks!

 ## Some additional considerations
 * A dedicated performance engineering team cannot be _responsible_ for the